Genealogy: Family History Intro and Basics Class

 Shake your family tree - meet your ancestors and discover your heritage!

 We have a good collection of 'how-to' books, to help the beginner get started with genealogy research.
 But, if your family hails from Butler County, you are really in luck.
 We have southern Butler County cemetery books; a Cranberry cemetery book and histories of local families - many written and compiled by a family member and donated to the library.
-We also have a collection of resources published by our local Historical Society.
+We also have a collection of resources published by the Cranberry Township Historical Society.

 We have back issues of the Butler Eagle on microfilm, dating back to 2007.
 A popular online resource is the Butler County Obituary Database Opens a New Window. - an index to 350,000 newspaper articles published in Butler County Newspapers from 1818 to 2012.